Scooletz/blog.scooletz.com-posts/2018-08-20-epoch-based-programming.md

 author: scooletz
 permalink: /2018/08/20/epoch-based-programming/
 nocomments: true
-image: /img/2018/08/epochs.jpg
+image: /img/2018/08/epochs.png
-categories: ["Distributed systems", "Optimization"]
+categories: ["async", "concurrency", "dotnet"]
-tags: ["concurrency", "distributed"]
+tags: ["async", "concurrency", "dotnet"]
-imported: true
+whitebackgroundimage: true
 ---

 Human beings like categorizing things.
 Categories make things simpler, much easier to grasp.
 The same is applied to events when we assign them to a specific epoch or a period of our history.
 Can we use epochs in computer systems and programming?
 Would they be useful?
 Would they make things more complex or simpler?
 Let's discuss it.